-The solar options offered by Safari Condo were inadequate to achieve my goal; either 100W or 200W of flexible panels on the roof and no high capacity battery.
+The solar options offered by Safari Condo were inadequate to achieve my goal; either 100W or 200W of flexible panels on the roof and no high capacity battery (note: in 2020 they changed to offering either 220W or 440W).
 With zero practical experience installing solar panels and all the associated hardware I did not want to attempt the installation myself.
 Fortunately, a web search revealed a company not far from me, Quality RV Solar and looking through the project portfolio quickly convinced me I had to go talk to them.
 Located in Fremont, California, not far from the Tesla factory, I immediately warmed to owner Dan Reshatoff.
 We discussed my goals and over the next several months finalized on a plan for the maximum possible solar panels on the Alto roof and two 300Ah LiFePO batteries.

 Although Dan had not used flexible solar panels before, he had done many rigid panel installations on RV roofs.
 I volunteered to source the flexible solar panels and purchase them directly, and he would procure all the other necessary hardware.